hypertidy/PROJ/README.md

 -----

-Please note that the ‘PROJ’ project is released with a [Contributor Code of Conduct](https://github.com/hypertidy/PROJ/blob/master/CODE_OF_CONDUCT.md).
+Please note that the PROJ project is released with a [Contributor Code of Conduct](https://github.com/hypertidy/PROJ/blob/master/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.